AdaCore/spark2014/lrm/source/packages.rst

 #.
 Consistency: **Possibly combine rationale in one block; perhaps also take wording from 2005 LRM.**

-   * Let *Abs* be the abstraction function defined by state refinement.
+   * Let *Abs* be the abstraction function defined by state refinement (such that *Abs* is the identity function when applied to visible state).
      Let *G* be the global data list and *RG* be the refined global data list.
-Then
+Then:

      * Let *Y* be a data item in *G*.
 If every data item *X* in *RG* where *Abs (X) = Y* is such that its mode indicates it is only used in a proof